-- Bayesian modeling of reading and writing;
+- Bayesian modeling of visual word recognition and reading (with the BRAID model and its variants).

-If you wish to know more, you can find on this website more information: on the research page, I quickly describe some aspects of these 5 research topics, or you can browse my publication list, where relevant papers are accessible, or take a look at lecture slides and accompanying material (from the introductory lectures I give at the masters’ and PhD levels).
+If you wish to know more, you can find on this website more information: on the research page, I quickly describe some aspects of these research topics, or you can browse my publication list, where relevant papers are accessible, or take a look at lecture slides and accompanying material (from the introductory lectures I give at the masters’ and PhD levels).

 You can also always shoot me an e-mail for more information, or if you are interested in potential collaboration or internship.
 My email address is my first name dot my last name @ univ dash grenoble dash alpes dot fr.
 Comments about this website are also welcome! 🙂